jakesing/gatsby-swapstack/content/blog/newsletter-advertising-101-elements-of-a-clever-pitch-to-a-brand/index.md

 3. Persistent is that you don't give up after one email.
 4. And, Easy to execute when they say, "Yes!"

-How much more powerful do you think a pitch will be when you can illustrate to a brand that you've actually done your homework on them and understand what they're trying to accomplish and the types of customers that they're trying to reach.
+How much more powerful do you think a pitch will be when you can:

+* Illustrate to a brand that you've actually done your homework on them
+* Understand what they're trying to accomplish
+* AND already speak to the types of customers that they're trying to reach.

-**Jake Schonberger:** Yeah, so generally I agree with everything.
+**\[A] Jake Schonberger:** Yeah, so generally I agree with everything.
 Justin said, a couple of things that I would add are, when you reach out to a brand, and we help with a lot of this on Swapstack through the outreach mechanisms.

 We'll make sure that the brand knows about your availability.
 Like when they can go live with an ad, if they want to.
 [Newsletter Pricing](https://swapstack.co/newsletter-pricing-101/) is very important.
 Brands want to know how much it costs to actually work with you and what kind of ROI they're going to see.
 So we also help with this through [Swapstack](https://swapstack.co/).